Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

  - [Stakeholder Mapping Canvas](https://demo.greengage-project.eu/dashboard/interlinkers/a976a58e-60c7-40c4-9af3-ceec2db08277) – document to help you understand who are the stakeholders of your thematic co-exploration

-## #2: Invitation, onboarding and training of selected users to take part in a Citizen Observatory’s thematic co-exploration
+## 2: Invitation, onboarding and training of selected users to take part in a Citizen Observatory’s thematic co-exploration<a name="step2"></a>

 #### Responsible
 Pilot support team members